Junyi00/tp/docs/UserGuide.md

 ### Saving the data

 Customer and order data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+There is no need for you to save manually.

 [🠕 Back To Top](#table-of-contents)